basho/riak-java-client/DEVELOPERS.md

     mvn -Pitest clean verify -DargLine="-Dcom.basho.riak.host=10.0.1.5 -Dcom.basho.riak.http.port=8091 -Dcom.basho.riak.pbc.port=8081"

-If you *do* have Riak Search enabled, then you can enable the search integration tests by adding the following property to the argLine
+If you *do* have Riak Search enabled, then you can enable the search integration tests by adding the following property to the =-DargLine=

-    -Dcom.basho.riak.search=true
+    -DargLine="-Dcom.basho.riak.search=true"

 ## Code Format ##